PvRao-29/MNIST-Neural-Network-from-Scratch/README.md

 This project implements a neural network built from scratch to classify handwritten digits using the MNIST dataset.
 Built entirely with numpy for matrix operations and pandas for data handling, the model achieves approximately 94% accuracy on a 10,000-image test set.
 This hands-on approach allowed me to deepen my understanding of both linear algebra and neural network theory.

-## Project Goals
-Master Linear Algebra: Practice matrix math by implementing neural network components without frameworks like TensorFlow or PyTorch.
-Deepen Neural Network Theory: Develop and train each network component manually to gain practical insights into their mechanics.

-## Key Features
+## Key Features and Model Architecture
 Custom Neural Network Architecture: Flexible network with adjustable layers and activation functions.
 Batch Training and Gradient Descent: Implements efficient matrix-based calculations.
-Strong Performance: Achieves ~94% accuracy on MNIST, demonstrating its reliability.

-## Model Architecture
 The neural network is structured as follows:

 Input Layer: Accepts flattened 28x28 images.
 Hidden Layers: Configurable fully-connected layers with ReLU activation.
 Output Layer: Softmax layer classifying digits from 0 to 9.

 ## Forward Propagation Equations
 The core calculations in the network include: